1Then there arose a great cry out of the people and out of their wives against their brothers the Jews.

 14Moreover from the time that I was appointed to be their governor in the land of Judah, from the twentieth year even to the thirty-second year of Artaxerxes the king, that is, 12 years, I and my brothers have not eaten the bread of the governor.

-15But the former governors who were before me were supported by the people and took bread and wine from them, besides forty shekels of silver; yes, even their servants ruled over the people, but I didn’t do so, because of the fear of God.
+15But the former governors who were before me were supported by the people and took bread and wine from them, in addition to 40 shekels of silver;a yes, even their servants ruled over the people, but I didn’t do so, because of the fear of God.

 16Yes, also I continued in the work of this wall, neither bought we any land, and all my servants were gathered there to the work.